nyumathclinic/latex-dtxmk/README.md

 ### Compiling in TeXShop

 This repository includes a bash script called `dtxmk.engine`.
-To use it in TeXShop, install `dtxmk.latexmkrc` in `dtxmk.engine` in your account:
+To use it in TeXShop, install `dtxmk.latexmkrc` and `dtxmk.engine` in your account.

     mkdir -p  ~/Library/texmf/scripts/latexmk/perl
     cp dtxmk.latexmkrc ~/Library/texmf/scripts/latexmk/perl

+You can put `dtxmk.latexmkrc` either in `~/Library/texmf/scripts/latexmk/perl` or in the same directory the DocStrip file is in (if both are present, the local one is chosen).

+You must put `dtxmk.engine` in `~/Library/TeXShop/Engines` so that TeXShop can find it.

     cp dtxmk.engine ~/Library/TeXShop/Engines
     chmod u+x ~/Library/TeXShop/Engines/dtxmk.engine